The Shark Program

 Members are required to spend at least 10 hours working on boat care and maintenance.
 You will be assigned to one of the boats along with a Maintenance Mentor and will work with that mentor and his team on various boat projects including spring commissioning and fall decommissioning.

 What does it cost?

-In 2017, the annual cost to join the program is $285 plus GST.
-Spouses can join for an additional $50 plus GST.
-Senior members of BSBC pay $100 plus GST to join the program.
+In 2018, the annual cost to join the program is $339.
+Spouses can join for an additional $63.28.
+Senior members of BSBC pay $113 to join the program.
+HST is included in all prices.
 In addition, members must spend at least 10 hours working on the boats.

 How do I join?